Note Sourced reference, not medical advice. Editorial standards.

 • Being in the same store, school, or workplace is not the typical hantavirus risk scenario described in U.S. CDC materials.

-• The common U.S. scenario is rodent contamination in a space (droppings/urine/nests) and dust exposure during cleanup.
+• The common U.S. scenario is rodent contamination in a space (droppings/urine/nests) and dust exposure during cleanup — not contact with a sick person.

 U.S. baseline risk framing

-• controlling rodent populations around homes and structures, and
+• Controlling rodent populations around homes and structures (trapping, professional pest control where appropriate).

-• cleaning rodent contamination in ways that avoid creating dust.
+• Cleaning rodent contamination in ways that avoid creating dust (wet methods, ventilation, disinfection, protective equipment).

 Where Andes virus fits in

 Some non-U.S. outbreak investigations discuss Andes virus and possible close-contact transmission scenarios.
-This is part of why headlines can feel contradictory.
+This is part of why headlines can feel contradictory: the CDC’s HPS clinician brief explicitly notes Andes-virus person-to-person reports, while still describing routine U.S. transmission as rodent-associated.

 What to do if you are worried after possible exposure